SirNerdBear/dotfiles/README.md

 * Set desired wallpaper/screensaver (not automated for... reasons!)
 * Ghostty startup script (TODO automat adding to login items)
 * Login to Firefox and Chrome
+* Bitwarden added to Chrome and Safari
+* Licenses for Scriviner, Royal TSX, and Alfred
 * A restart is an excellent idea!

 ## TODO